 X.6.2 Configuration Information

 Some systems used to support requests or retrieval of clinical knowledge (such as publically available feed readers) may not appropriately secure the URL parameters used to retrieve the feed.
 This can expose individually identifiable health information (e.g., person X is retrieving information on clinical trials for condition Y).
-Applications which make such subscription URLs readily available for access through a feed reader should provide adequate warnings to users about the possible exposures of PHI.
+Applications which make such URLs readily available for access through a feed reader or publically accessible computer resources should provide adequate warnings to users about the possible exposures of PHI.

 X.6.3 Clinical Knowledge

-Applications which support consumption of data from a clinical information source or repository may not be in a position to control the breadth, appropriateness, readability, availability, accuracy, currency, or overall quality of the content to which users of that data are exposed.
+Applications which support consumption of data from a Clinical Knowledge Directory or Repository may not be in a position to control the breadth, appropriateness, readability, availability, accuracy, currency, or overall quality of the content to which users of these data are exposed.
 Implementers are advised to either configure information systems accessing clinical knowledge with well-qualified clinical resources, or to warn users that the clinical information which they may retrieve is not guaranteed to be accurate, et cetera, and that the end-user is responsible for ensuring the validity of the information source.

-The clinical knowledge managed and returned by the Clinical Knowledge Source and Clinical Knowledge Repository is both valuable and susceptible to a variety of threats, including theft and malicious or accidental corruption.
-They also may be offered to licensed or otherwise authorized users.
+The clinical knowledge managed and returned by the Clinical Knowledge Directory and Clinical Knowledge Resource Repository is both valuable and susceptible to a variety of threats, including theft and malicious or accidental corruption.
+They also may be offered only to licensed or otherwise authorized users.
 To protect user credentials from exposure, IHE requires the use of the ATNA Secure Node and/or Secure Application actor with actors from the RCK profile.
+This profile does not specify how credentials are to be exchanged.
 To ensure appropriate authorization to access content, application developers may wish to consider use of the IHE EUA or XUA profiles as appropriate.

-The responsibility to manage server resources used to index and maintain the clinical content remains the responsibility of the organization implementing and/or deploying the Clinical Knowledge Source and Clinical Knowledge Repository actors.
+The responsibility to manage server resources used to index and maintain the clinical content remains the responsibility of the organization implementing and/or deploying the Clinical Knowledge Directory and Clinical Knowledge Resource Repository actors.

 X.6.4 Interfaces and Services

-Clinical Knowledge Sources and Repositories can be implemented using standard HTTP services.
+Clinical Knowledge Directories and Resource Repositories can be implemented using standard HTTP services.
 These services are subject to the same kinds of attacks as other web servers.
 Implementers of these systems are advised to provide additional security due to the sensitivity of data which they gather and communicate.
 For example, server access logs typically gather information about the Requester, including the requested URL and the Requester’s IP address.
 These two information items together could contain individually identifiable information.

 Loss of the server logs may be viewed as a privacy breach under laws and regulations of many regions, and could require public reporting, or other remedies to be provided to the individuals whose information was lost; resulting in potential loss of reputation and/or income, and/or increased expenses to remedy those impacted by the breach.

 Other attacks, such as denial of service, may prevent services from being accessed, and must be protected against by means not described in this profile.

+It is expected that Clinical Knowledge Requester actors will often not reside on the same network as the Clinical Knowledge Directory or Resource Repository.
+Traditional network protections, such as fire walls and proxies can be used to protect this actor.
+To ensure that the Clinical Knowledge Requestor can communicate with actors on other networks, this profile requires that it be configurable to operate through an HTTP proxy.

 X.6.5 Client Applications and Systems